"He was as severe as predicted." - Adam's Story

-On a Friday in January 2014, we marched our excited family in to our 20 week ultrasound to see our 6th baby in motion, and confirm everything looked normal.
-The ultrasound tech took longer than normal to scan, and we then heard the dreaded words ”just a minute I need to get the doctor, I’ll be right back.”
+On a Friday in January 2014, we marched our excited family into our 20 week ultrasound to see our 6th baby in motion, and confirm everything looked normal.
+The ultrasound tech took longer than normal to scan, and we then heard the dreaded words, "Just a minute, I need to get the doctor.
+I’ll be right back.”
 Our doctor confirmed that they were seeing our baby had a congenital diaphragmatic hernia, and reassured us there was nothing we did to cause the defect.
-From that moment on our world seemed to swirl around us, and our devastation was undeniable.
+From that moment on, our world seemed to swirl around us, and our devastation was undeniable.
 About 10 days after diagnosis, we found out that along with his stomach, intestines, and spleen, 40% of Adam’s liver was also (up) in his chest, and that his chances for survival had now decreased to 20-30% (liver up, LHR less than 0.75).
 We had insurance that allowed us to relocate almost anywhere.
-We consulted with top-rated facilities including UCSF, Childrens Hospital of Philadelphia, and even considered fetal surgery.
-At one point we were looking on the internet, and we came across a parent-run website talking about a doctor named Dr. David Kays in Florida who specialized in CDH babies, and was getting higher than average survival rates.
+We consulted with top-rated facilities including UCSF, Children's Hospital of Philadelphia, and even considered fetal surgery.
+At one point we were looking on the internet and we came across a parent-run website talking about a doctor named Dr. David Kays.
+He was in Florida, specialized in treating CDH babies, and he was getting higher than average survival rates.
 For a moment, it seemed that there was a sliver of optimism!

 After talking to Dr. Kays and Joy Perkins (program coordinator) on the phone, flying down to meet them, and much prayer as a family, we knew there was no other place we would ever go for better care.
 From my experience as a registered nurse in the NICU, I knew that continuity of care (one doctor in charge), as well as better survival rates were key factors in deciding where we would go.
 We love Dr. Kays’ minimalistic approach when considering medications and interventions, and his attitude that these babies need to be able to act as normal as possible in the NICU.
 We moved our entire family (5 other kids) to Florida, arriving when I was 34 weeks along.